Bay Pines VA Healthcare System

 VetLink is a self-serve kiosk with touchscreen technology.
 Patients can use VetLink kiosks at the C.W.
-Bill Young VA Medical Center and select outpatient clinics starting in mid-September, 2014 to check-in for previously scheduled medical appointments and manage their personal information.
+Bill Young VA Medical Center and all outpatient clinics to check-in for previously scheduled medical appointments and manage their personal information.
 VetLink Kiosks will be located in most patient check-in locations/waiting areas at the C.W.
 Bill Young VA Medical Center, Lee County VA Healthcare Center and Bradenton, Palm Harbor, Port Charlotte, Sarasota and Sebring Community Based Outpatient Clinics (CBOC).

 Using VetLink is voluntary.
 Veterans are encouraged to use it.
 However, not using it will not affect access to health care or benefits.
 Patients can use VetLink to:

 - Check-in for a prescheduled appointment

 - Update next of kin information

 - Submit Beneficiary Travel Claims

 - You can help us ensure timely processing for eligible Veterans by not submitting a travel claim unless you fall into one of the categories below.
 An additional benefit of the kiosk is that it allows Veterans to submit travel claims for the past 30 days.
 We also ask that you only submit claims at the kiosk for days that you had an appointment, or this will take additional resources to process the denial for each day submitted that there was not an appointment.
 If you are unsure, please ask any of our Health Administration Service (HAS) staff at the clinic for an appointment list or additional travel eligibility clarification.

 - Veterans with disabilities rated 30% or more service-connected (SC): travel for care relating to any condition

 - Veterans with disabilities rated less than 30%: travel for care relating to their SC condition(s)